-- (a) This [article] applies to proceedings to enforce orders made under the Hague Convention on the Civil Aspects of International Child Abduction and the International Child Abductions Remedies Act, 42 U.S.C. §§ 11601 et seq. - (b) The enforcement procedure provided by this [article] does not affect the availability of other remedies to enforce a child-custody determination. - (c) This [article] does not confer jurisdiction upon a tribunal to modify a child-custody determination issued by a tribunal of another State.
-A tribunal of this State may issue a temporary order enforcing a visitation schedule that implements the original schedule.
-A temporary order issued under this subsection remains in effect for the period necessary to for the person seeking the order to obtain an order from the State having jurisdiction under [Article 2], but not longer than 90 days.
-The duration must be stated in the order.
+- (a) This [article] may be invoked to enforce child custody determinations made under the laws of any State and to orders made under the Hague Convention on the Civil Aspects of International Child Abduction and the International Child Abductions Remedies Act, 42 U.S.C. §§11601 et seq. - (b) The enforcement procedure provided by this [article] does not affect the availability of other remedies to enforce a child-custody determination. - (c) This [article] does not confer jurisdiction upon a tribunal to modify a child-custody determination issued by a tribunal of another State.
+A tribunal of this State, which does not have jurisdiction to modify a child-custody determination, may issue an order enforcing a child custody determination issued by a tribunal of another State and may issue a temporary order enforcing a visitation schedule that implements that schedule.
+A temporary order issued under this subsection remains in effect for the period stated in the order.
+The period stated shall be the period necessary for the person seeking the order to obtain an order from the State having jurisdiction under [Article 2], but no longer than 90 days.

-Subsection (a) applies the enforcement remedy provided by this article to orders requiring the return of a child issued under the authority of the International Child Abduction Remedies Act, 42 U.S.C. § 11601 et seq. implementing the Hague Convention on the Civil Aspects of International Child Abduction.
+Subsection (a) applies the enforcement remedy provided by this Article to child custody determinations of other states as well as orders requiring the return of a child issued under the authority of the International Child Abduction Remedies Act, 42 U.S.C. §11601 et seq. implementing the Hague Convention on the Civil Aspects of International Child Abduction.
 A specific section was thought necessary because even though an ICARA proceeding often occurs prior to any formal custody determination, the need for a speedy enforcement remedy is just as necessary.